Pharma Sector Dynamics: DGFT's Price Ceiling on Sulfadiazine API and Stock Recovery Potential

 Impact on the Pharmaceutical Sector

-Stakeholders across the pharmaceutical value chain, from API manufacturers to finished drug producers, will need to reassess their strategies in light of this development.
-The coming months will likely reveal the full impact of this measure on India's pharma sector and its global competitiveness.
+As the sector adapts to these new dynamics, stakeholders across the pharmaceutical value chain will need to reassess their strategies.
+The coming months will likely reveal the full impact of these developments on India's pharma sector, its global competitiveness, and stock market performance.

 dislike